 - Specific guidance from the Senior Building Surveyor, Occupational Therapy and CAST and Cornwall LA was taken to achieve our disability objectives as well as age. - Specialised, expert advice has been sought where and when required to overcome specific difficulties.
-This has been provided by the LA, DB of E, health agencies, Scope, Barnardo's, Dreadnought Agency, Child Paediatrics and many others. - Language and communication, barriers have been addressed with the help of the LA, EAL Unit and through our links with the Children's Centre - Dialogue and good advanced planning have maintained good working relationships between the school and disabled pupils, staff and parents.
+This has been provided by the LA, DB of E, health agencies, Scope, Barnardo's, Dreadnought Agency, Child Paediatrics and many others. - Language and communication, barriers have been addressed with the help of the LA.
+5AL lists and through our links with the Children's Control - the LA, EAL Unit and through our links with the Children's Centre - Dialogue and good advanced planning have maintained good working relationships between the school and disabled pupils, staff and parents.